lorranhenrique/lorranhenrique/README.md

 -->
 ## About Me 😃
 - 🎓 Graduating in Bachelor of Information Systems
-- 📖 Learning about JS, Java, C and Security
+- 📖 Learning about JS, C# and Security
 - 🥤 Looking for opportunities abroad